The Bankrate promise

 Dealing with student loan debt

-This option is not available for private student loans, but refinancing can help if you’re in a financial bind.
+Though many borrowers of private student loans have not enjoyed a payment pause, refinancing is an option if you’re in a financial bind.
 Refinancing your private loans can be particularly useful if you have loans with a variable interest rate, as you could lock in a fixed rate, protecting you from rising interest.
 If you’re in a better financial position than when you first took out your loans, you could also qualify for a lower interest rate.

 Besides that, refinancing can help you lower your monthly bill by allowing you to swap your current term for a longer one.
 However, this means you’ll pay more on interest over the life of the loan, so that’s something to keep in mind when weighing your options.